-Upon the closing of this offering, we will have shares of common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
-Of the outstanding shares, all of the shares sold in this offering, as well as unrestricted shares already outstanding which were issued in the Reorganization and not held by our "affiliates," will be freely tradable without restriction or further registration under the Securities Act.
+Upon the closing of this offering, we will have 69,375,494 shares of common stock outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
+Of the outstanding shares, all of the shares sold in this offering, as well as 18,287,946 unrestricted shares already outstanding which were issued in the Reorganization and not held by our "affiliates," will be freely tradable without restriction or further registration under the Securities Act.
 Any shares owned by our "affiliates," as defined under Rule 144 of the Securities Act, may be sold only in compliance with the limitations of that Rule.
-The remaining outstanding shares of common stock will be deemed "restricted securities" as that term is defined under Rule 144.
+The remaining 44,587,548 outstanding shares of common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144, which is summarized below.

-Subject to the lock-up agreements described below and the volume limitations and other conditions under Rule 144, the shares of our common stock unrestricted shares described above, will be available for sale in the public market under exemptions from registration requirements.
+Subject to the lock-up agreements described below and the volume limitations and other conditions under Rule 144, the 62,857,494 shares of our common stock that are not sold in this offering, other than the 18,287,946 unrestricted shares described above, will be available for sale in the public market under exemptions from registration requirements.